Low sperm motility – what is it?

 Types of treatment for men with low sperm motility

-IUI (Intrauterine Insemination) is the type of treatment where the doctor injects sperm directly into the woman’s uterus.
-If you have a low sperm motility, using IUI treatment allows your sperm cells to start closer to the egg, which increases the chance of a sperm cell fertilizing the egg.
+IUI (Intrauterine Insemination) is a type of treatment where the doctor injects sperm directly into the woman’s uterus.
+If you have low sperm motility, using IUI treatment allows your sperm cells to start closer to the egg, which increases the chance of a sperm cell fertilizing the egg.

 The procedure is very popular because it is both quick and nearly pain-free.
 If you wish to receive IUI treatment it will be performed at a fertility clinic.

-ICSI (Intracytoplasmic Sperm Injection) is a type of IVF technique where a single sperm cell is injected directly into the egg to fertilise it.
-Because the sperm cell is injected directly into the egg, the fertility treatment is a good option when dealing with low sperm motility.
-The treatment can also be recommended if no or few eggs has been fertilized at previous attempts with IVF treatment.
+ICSI (Intracytoplasmic Sperm Injection) is a type of IVF technique where a single sperm cell is injected directly into the egg to fertilize it.
+Because the sperm cell is injected directly into the egg, fertility treatment is a good option when dealing with low sperm motility.
+The treatment can also be recommended if no or few eggs have been fertilized at previous attempts with IVF treatment.

 What are your options if you cannot achieve pregnancy using your own sperm?

-If you want to read some personal stories on male infertility, we can recommend our blog post about Johan and his role as a dad to a donor-conceived child.
+If you want to read some personal stories on male infertility, also called childlessness, we can recommend our blog post about Johan and his role as a dad to a donor-conceived child.